alexcorvis84/SlackBot/README.md

  - **room_status** → The bot will reply back to the user with the information from the BME280 sensor (temperature & pressure) & the microwave sensor will detect if there is someone in the room where the device is placed, being useful to know if it is free or not.

-If the message sent by any user contains your ```<@MEMBER_ID>``` in the Slack channel where the Bot has been integrated, the Neopixels ring will show you an animation & then the sound alarm connected to the 12V relay will be turned on for a few seconds.
+If the message sent by any user contains your ```<@MEMBER_ID>``` in the Slack ```#channel``` where the Bot has been integrated, the NeoPixel ring will show you an animation & then the sound alarm connected to the 12V relay will be turned on for a few seconds.

-Check video DEMO setup configuration [example](https://twitter.com/AlexCorvis84/status/1251226999315738626?s=20) running
+Check video DEMO setup configuration [example](https://twitter.com/AlexCorvis84/status/1251226999315738626?s=20) running.